Woman sleeping on back on Circadian buckwheat pillow — overhead editorial lifestyle shot, warm ochre linen

 What it is: Loft loss is the most visible sign of hull degradation.
 When buckwheat hulls compress and fracture over thousands of nightly pressure cycles, the pillow sits measurably lower than it did when new, even after you redistribute the hulls and give the pillow a firm shake.

 Why it ranks here: A study in Healthcare (Basel) confirms that proper pillow height is essential for maintaining the physiological curvature of the cervical spine, and that insufficient height causes musculoskeletal problems including neck pain and muscle stiffness.
 When hull loft drops, the support mechanism fails.
+Circadian's Buckwheat Pillow ships overstuffed by design with a zippered opening so you can maintain optimal loft by adding hulls as needed.

 Implementation reality: